-The simplest way to avoid plagiarism is to reference any sources properly.
-You are required to use both in-text, parenthetical citations in the body of your assignment and a 'References' page at the end of presentation.
-While it is commonplace to build upon the knowledge of others, it is necessary to clearly state the sources and foundations of that knowledge.
+You are required to use both in-text, parenthetic citations in the body of your assignment and a separate 'References' page at the end of your assignment.
+It is necessary to clearly state the sources and foundations of that knowledge.
 Referencing must conform to the APA7 style outlined in your ENGL110-1 text